Amy covers local Alaska news and events as a freelancer based in Palmer.

 Amy began her career in journalism at the Register Pajaronian in Watsonville, California, the Washington (D.C.)
 Times and Politico.
 In 2007 she followed her future husband across the country to his Army duty station, leaving behind a position at the Army Times Publishing Co. (now Sightline Media Group).

-Amy has freelanced for Runner’s World, the Frontiersman, RootsRated.com, The Army Times, The New York Times At War Blog, devotional “Stories of Faith and Courage From the Home Front,” The (Tacoma, Washington) Northwest Guardian, Fort Campbell (Kentucky) Families and “Stories Around the Table,” a compilation of essays from military spouses available on Amazon.com.
+Amy has freelanced for the Washington Post, Runner’s World, the Frontiersman, RootsRated.com, The Army Times, The New York Times At War Blog, devotional “Stories of Faith and Courage From the Home Front,” The (Tacoma, Washington) Northwest Guardian, Fort Campbell (Kentucky) Families and “Stories Around the Table,” a compilation of essays from military spouses available on Amazon.com.
 She also co-produced “To Remember,” an award winning documentary.

 She has been featured as a subject matter expert by a variety of media outlets including NPR, the Wall Street Journal, Fox News, CNN.com, NBC.com, the New York Times, the Washington Post and CNBC.
 Her family was also featured on an episode of the reality TV show “Living Alaska.”